Medieval cuisine: The Church

 The Catholic and Orthodox Churches, and their calendars, had great influence on eating habits; consumption of meat was forbidden for a full third of the year for most Christians.
 All animal products, including eggs and dairy products (during the strictest fasting periods also fish), were generally prohibited during Lent and fast.
 Additionally, it was customary for all citizens to fast before taking the Eucharist.
 These fasts were occasionally for a full day and required total abstinence.

 Both the Eastern and the Western churches ordained that feast should alternate with fast.
 In most of Europe, Fridays were fast days, and fasting was observed on various other days and periods, including Lent and Advent.
 Meat, and animal products such as milk, cheese, butter, and eggs, were not allowed, and at times also fish.
 The fast was intended to mortify the body and invigorate the soul, and also to remind the faster of Christ's sacrifice for humanity.
 The intention was not to portray certain foods as unclean, but rather to teach a spiritual lesson in self-restraint through abstention.
 During particularly severe fast days, the number of daily meals was also reduced to one.
 Even if most people respected these restrictions and usually made penance when they violated them, there were also numerous ways of circumventing them, a conflict of ideals and practice summarized by writer Bridget Ann Henisch:

-It is the nature of man to build the most complicated cage of rules and regulations in which to trap himself, and then, with equal ingenuity and zest, to bend his brain to the problem of wriggling triumphantly out again.
-Lent was a challenge; the game was to ferret out the loopholes.